IlyaSemenov/django-modelsettings/README.md

 ```

 Yes, I realize that `settings.blog.foo.option1` would make it cleaner, and I may try to implement this in future.

-### Adding/changing settings definitions in an existing group

-When you add or change settings in an existing `Settings` group, you need to adjust the database correspondingly. **django-modelsettings** is fully compatible with [South](http://south.aeracode.org/) database migration tool, so normally what it takes is simply running `./manage.py schemamigration blog --auto && ./manage.py migrate blog`.

 ### Customizing the admin area